 Tessie Hutchinson is the protagonist in “The Lottery”.
 The lottery itself is the antagonist.

-What is the protagonist conflict in the lottery?
+Who is the protagonist in the lottery and why?

 What does the black box symbolize in The Lottery?